Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ## Structure of the Project
+The algorithm for computing the Strongly Connected Components of a given strongly connected graph G consist of two phases:
+1. A  preprocessing phase where:
+      - A heavy path ecomposition P of G is calculate by inspecting the DFS tree of G.
+      - For every path in P we calculate the k-FTRS of every node on the path.

 ![structure](https://user-images.githubusercontent.com/25777650/151577246-cbf2474f-e722-438e-815c-292cd146698a.png)

 ## Preliminaries
-**Assumption 1:** The out-degree of all vertices in G is at most two.
+**Assumption:** The out-degree of all vertices in the input graph G is at most two.

+The algorithm for computing SCCs in a fault tolerant environment crucially uses the concept of a k-fault tolerant reachability subgraph (k-FTRS) which is a sparse subgraph that preserves reachability from a given source vertex even after the failure of at most k edges in G.

 In this project we construct a k-FTRS with respect to edge failures only.
 Vertex failures can be handled by simply splitting a vertex v into an edge (vin, vout), where the incoming and outgoing edges of v are respectively directed into vin and directed out of vout.